BCH-RC/scDown/README.md

   - [2.2 Functions Tutorial](#22-functions-tutorial)

 ### 1 Installation
+#### 1.0 System requirement
+We **strongly recommend using an HPC (High-Performance Computing) Linux server** for running most functions of scDown, especially for large datasets.
+HPC Linux server typically provides greater memory and more CPU cores, which significantly improve efficiency and performance.
+While small datasets (<10,000 cells) can be processed on a Mac, limited memory may result in slower performance.
+The only exception is the `run_scproportiontest` function, which can be run efficiently on a Mac, regardless of dataset size.

 #### 1.1 Installation using Docker
 ##### Docker images of scDown
 We built the [docker images for scDown](https://hub.docker.com/repository/docker/rcbioinfo/scdown/general) supporting different system architectures: